 To find out more about the Tier 4 policy, visit here: Tier 4 (General) student visa.

-**Annual leave for PGRs is a maximum of 8 weeks within the year; this includes bank holidays and UoP Christmas closure.
+**Prior written authorisation must be obtained from their Supervisor and emailed to HR UKVI Compliance and UKVI Student Compliance so this can be recorded on Student Records.
+Annual leave for PGRs is a maximum of 8 weeks within the year; this includes bank holidays and UoP Christmas closure.

 If you are a student from a country in European Economic Area (EEA), except students from Croatia (restrictions detailed below), you are able to work in the UK without restrictions.
 EEA countries: Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland and the UK.